Egorov050/Study/Product Management/Пиратская воронка/Осведомленность/Маркетинг/Marketing research.md

 For marketing trends and consumer analysis we might use in-depth interview or some frameworks like PESETL analysis.

 Then we have to do competitive analysis.
-This can be done by benchmarking , comparing by :
+This can be done by benchmarking and / or five forse  comparing by :
+- Product quality
+- Pricing
+- Place
+- Promotion
+- Positioning
+- Reputation
+- People
+- Partnership